eclemmon/politics_1/README.md

 ![Politics 1](/blob/readme/logo_square.jpg)

 ### Politics I is a participatory work of music created by Eric Lemmon.
-For performances of this work, please get in touch at ec.lemmon@gmail.com
+For performances of this work, please get in touch at ec.lemmon@gmail.com.
+For more about this work, please visit [my website]([Further Reading](ericlemmon.net/politics-i/)).
 ***
 # Table of Contents